 Why so?
 Because boredom is a gruesome enemy.
 When an SRE expert has to cover all the needs of an organization (or establish an in-house SRE team and train it), the scope of the challenge is big and keeps them motivated.
 However, once the main pain points are dealt with, ongoing monitoring (while definitely needed) requires much less time and effort, and the level of SRE engagement inevitably decreases.

 The solution is either working for huge companies, where SRE is an endless journey of transforming extensive infrastructure and workflow or working for a Managed Services Provider that has multiple clients on various stages of SRE implementation.
 This way, the SRE talent faces a constant influx of challenges and remains motivated to overcome them, gain experience, and grow as a professional.
 Besides, MSP customers pay for SRE expertise only while they need it and gain an immediate return on their investments by optimizing their IT operations and workflows.

-Thus said, partnering with MSPs like Relevant Software is a win-win decision for all, allowing SRE talents to have a variety of projects and startups and SMEs to gain access to SRE expertise they wouldn’t be able to hire otherwise.
+Thus said, partnering with MSPs like Relevant Software is a win-win decision for all, allowing SRE talents to have a variety of projects and startups and SMEs to gain access to SRE expertise and hire a team of developers they wouldn’t be able to hire otherwise.

 Based on Glassdoor, Statista, and other credible open data sources, here are the salary ranges for a Software Reliability Engineer.